 My previous Psychology degree gave me a cognitive grounding in mental health issues and human development.
 Neuropsychology has particularly given me a passion for the power people possess to heal.

 I also have two years of family therapy training and am keen on helping systems to shift.

 I am the Director of a bereavement centre in Bristol and have led a school based therapeutic service in Bath.
 These have involved working with various client groups, age groups, whole families and professionals.
 They have provided me with further training in many areas such as sand trays; dreamwork; brief work; safeguarding; story work etc.

-I have worked particularly with mental health issues, issues of loss, identity-formation and the many transitions in life which we have to navigate.
+In private practise I have worked particularly with mental health issues, issues of loss, identity-formation and the many transitions in life which we have to navigate, with 18yrs+.